DataFEWSion Graduate Traineeship Handbook

 Timeline

 - It is recommended that the semester you take the Certificate coursework, a course product is submitted as the artifact, with a reflection piece.
-If they fit the “targeted objective,” other products can be submitted; see the tracking form below.
+Other products can be submitted if they fit the “targeted objective” see the tracking form below.

 - Once you submit an artifact and reflection, you should contact the two peer reviewers.
 A spreadsheet showing who will review each artifact is in CyBox.